-Establishing a Luxembourg SOPARFI
+Establishing a Luxembourg SOPARFI - .PDF file.

 A SOPARFI (société de participation financière), in straightforward terms, is an ordinary, unregulated, commercial company used extensively in Luxembourg.
 It is a generic term and does not refer to a specific legal form of corporate entity.